What's new in Desktop Analytics

-Desktop Analytics no longer requires that you deploy an Office 365 service in your Azure Active Directory (Azure AD) tenant.
+Desktop Analytics no longer requires that you deploy a Microsoft 365 service in your Azure Active Directory (Azure AD) tenant.
 The Office 365 client admin app in Azure AD is now the Desktop Analytics app, to enable Configuration Manager retrieval of information and status from the service.

 Reduce the number of apps for review

 To help consolidate and reduce the number of apps shown on the assets page in the portal, it now combines all versions of apps with the same name and publisher.
 The count of apps in the Noteworthy Apps tile reflects this setting.
 For example, instead of listing hundreds of instances of Microsoft Edge, there's one instance for all versions.
 You can make decisions once for all versions.
 If you need to make decisions about specific versions of an app, this behavior is configurable.